SalmaAlassal/Data-Structures/LinkedList/README.md

 - **A singly linked list** is a unidirectional linked list.
 So, you can only traverse it in one direction, i.e., from head node to tail node.

-- **A doubly linked list** is a bi-directional linked list.
+- **A doubly linked list** is a bidirectional linked list.
 So, you can traverse it in both directions.
 Unlike singly linked lists, its nodes contain one extra pointer called the previous pointer which points to the previous node.

 - **A circular Linked list** is a unidirectional linked list.
 So, you can traverse it in only one direction.
 But this type of linked list has its last node pointing to the head node.
 So while traversing, you need to be careful and stop traversing when you revisit the head node.

 - **A circular doubly linked list** is a mixture of a doubly linked list and a circular linked list.
 Like the doubly linked list, it has an extra pointer called the previous pointer, and similar to the circular linked list, its last node points at the head node.
-This type of linked list is the bi-directional list.
+This type of linked list is the bidirectional list.
 So, you can traverse it in both directions.

 ![Types of Linked Lists](imgs/linkedlist-types.png)

-## Some Applications of LinkedList
+## Some Applications of Linked List

 - **Implementation of stacks and queues.**